Dog warden service

 You can keep a stray dog in your home while you try to contact the owner or the Council.

 You may be able to keep the dog for longer, as long as the dog warden knows where it is, who you are, and that you would like to adopt the dog if the owner cannot be traced or they don't claim the dog within seven days.

 You must, by law, keep the dog for not less than one month.

 Even if you adopt the dog, the legal ownership of the dog is never transferred to you.
 This means that the original owner could claim their dog back at any time, even if you've had the dog for several months or years.

-An owner of a dog cannot pass responsibility for it to the Council.
+An owner of a dog cannot simply pass responsibility for it to the Council.
 Under the Animal Welfare Act 2006 the owner is responsible for the care of the dog and may commit an offence if they abandon it.
-The Council can help by taking the dog away providing the owner pays the costs of the kennelling and transport.
+The Council can help by taking the dog away, providing the owner pays the costs of the kennelling the dog and its transport.
 This is currently £80.
 Where possible, the Council's contractor will try and rehome the dog.

 Under the Dangerous Dogs Act 1991 it is against the law to own certain types of dog.
 These are the: